Justin Champagnie: Personal life

 Champagnie was born in the United States and is of Jamaican descent.
 His identical twin brother, Julian, plays professional basketball for the San Antonio Spurs.
+He grew up with Kadary Richmond, with the two taking the bus together in middle school; they later became teammates on the Wizards in 2026.

 Champagnie is a multi-generational New Yorker, raised in Kensington, Brooklyn.
 His mother's family is from Carroll Gardens, Brooklyn, and his father grew up in the Bronx after immigrating from Jamaica.
 His father, Ranford, played soccer for St. John's in the mid-1990s and was a member of the 1996 national championship team; Ranford is a professional soccer coach, and has coached the men's soccer teams of Baruch College and York College.